jwplayer/applicaster-docs/type-mapping.md

 <img src="./img/zapp-video-type.png" width="1024">

 ## Map a video type to a screen
 You can define type mapping in Zapp Studio.
-See screenshot below and in [Applicater Docs](https://docs.applicaster.com/using-zapp/app-building-walk-through/#add-type-mapping]
+See screenshot below and in [Applicaster Docs](https://docs.applicaster.com/using-zapp/app-building-walk-through/#add-type-mapping]
 <img src="./img/type-mapping.png" width="1024">

 ## Define the video type on a JWP media item